Business operations and Brexit

 Intellectual Property - Brexit may also affect your Intellectual Property rights.
 This section provides information on what you need to do to protect your IP.

+A no-deal Brexit raises concerns around the issues of talent attraction and retention, the mobility of workers in the EU and the rights of citizens for businesses.
 The UK Government has made it clear that free movement between the UK and the EU as it currently exists will come to an end but that EU nationals currently living in the UK will be able to remain immediately post Brexit.

 Companies are advised to consider: